pkantue/molomolotech/Podcast/ShowNotes/Perfectionism_in_the_workplace.md

 # Why Perfectionism Is Killing Your Career (and How to break free)
-## Hook: Are you someone who is often trapped or exhausted by your beliefs that failure is not an option (i.e army sergeant speech to cadets).
+## Hook: Are you someone who is often trapped or exhausted by your belief that failure is not an option (i.e army sergeant speech to cadets).
+Do you often feel indecisive amid "too much risk" or "too little information"?

 ## Intro
-In today's episode of the Molomolo African Tech Stories Podcast were are going to walk through some self-reflective questions that should reveal how bad perfectionism is part of our lives and some strategies to start breaking from this part of an impostor syndrome.
+### In today's episode of the Molomolo African Tech Stories Podcast were are going to walk through some self-reflective questions that should reveal how your level of perfectionism and some strategies to start breaking from this part of our impostor syndrome.

 - I'm Dr. Paulin Kantue and podcast tagline.

 ### story
 - My story when it comes to perfectionism. (e.g. Building the company Uav4africa and being gripped by fear before a flight test.)
 - The roots stem from childhood (cite inferior complex video).

 ## Advert
+If you're enjoying this audio or video.
 Ask to like and subscribe

 I've learned over the years to ask myself a couple of questions to